greg-raven/hdc/_posts/2015-05-23-victorvilles-riverwalk-project-under-way.md

 - 'Bike lanes'
 ---

-VICTORVILLE --- Explaining a major push to boost the city’s bicycle and pedestrian-friendly infrastructure, City Engineer Brian Gengler acknowledged last week it was one area where Victorville trailed neighboring municipalities.
+VICTORVILLE --- Explaining a major push to boost the city's bicycle and pedestrian-friendly infrastructure, City Engineer Brian Gengler acknowledged last week it was one area where Victorville trailed neighboring municipalities.

-“It’s no secret from anyone that we’re behind,” Gengler said.
+“It's no secret from anyone that we're behind,” Gengler said.
 “Hesperia has installed a number of bike lanes and so has Apple Valley.
-We know … it’s overdue.”
+We know … it's overdue.”

 To catch up, the city is eying an ambitious four-year plan that would install 31 miles of bike paths or bike lanes throughout the city.
 The lanes are expected to ultimately be part of a larger network of routes connecting with Hesperia and Apple Valley.